 Final Agency Determination: FAD-298

-Subject: Request dated May 8, 2020, to the Risk Management Agency (RMA) requesting a Final Agency Determination for the 2017 crop year regarding the interpretation of the preamble and section 14(i) of the Common Crop Insurance Policy Basic Provisions (Basic Provisions), published at 7 C.F.R. § 457.8.
+Subject: This issuance replaces FAD-298 published on Risk Management Agency’s (RMA) website on August 4, 2020.
+The revised issuance is needed to provide clarity regarding whether procedures established by the Federal Crop Insurance Corporation (FCIC) in the Loss Adjustment Manual and the Apple Loss Adjustment Standards Handbook (LASH) are part of the contract between the approved insurance provider (AIP) and the policyholder.
+The original request dated May 8, 2020, was sent to the RMA requesting a Final Agency Determination for the 2017 crop year regarding the interpretation of the preamble and section 14(i) of the Common Crop Insurance Policy Basic Provisions (Basic Provisions), published at 7 C.F.R. § 457.8.
 This request is pursuant to 7 C.F.R. § 400, subpart X.

 The Basic Provisions states, in relevant part: